 Compress Multiple Files With Zip

 We can compress multiple files with zip we will add all file and folders at the end of the command as a parameter.
 In this example will compress files and folders named report.xml, workspace/, example.txt into an archive named

-Compressing files requires no option to zip command but compressing folders requires recursive flag to the zip command.
+Compressing files requires no option to zip command but compressing folders requires a recursive flag to the zip command.
 In order to compress directories or folders, we have to provide the

 Compress File By Searching Them